ice-wzl/Tor-Bot/README.md

   -u URL, --url URL     The url to go out and pretend to read -d, --detatched       Should the browser run in headless mode {-d True, -d False}
   ````
+## Usage
+- Ensure `Tor` is installed and running
+- Run the script providing it the link `-u`, number of times to run `-i` and if it should be run headless or not `-d` means headless